 Pellegrini then moved on to fellow Spanish side Malaga and he guided Los Boquerones to a fourth place finish in his first campaign there.
 In the 2012/13 season, they progressed to the quarter-finals of the Champions League and were eliminated by two late goals from eventual finalists Borussia Dortmund.
 As a result of his efforts he was offered his first job in England, with Man City, that summer.

-In his first campaign as Man City manager, Pellegrini's team lifted the League Cup after beating Sunderland 3-1 in the 2014 final at Wembley Stadium.
+In his first campaign as Man City manager, Pellegrini's team won the Barclays Premier League and lifted the League Cup after beating Sunderland 3-1 in the 2014 final at Wembley Stadium.

 Universidad Chile: 1973-86